 Accurate, detailed crash investigation is vital to determining cuasative factors and developing comprehensive plans to reduce crash rates.
 The Department will invest in a variety of forensic mapping an data collection hardware and software which will facilitate more complete investigations of CMV involved traffic crashes.
+Although this equipment is intended to be used in commercial vehicle crash reconstructions, it may, at times, be used in in non-cmv reconstructions.
+This is anticipated to be no more than 20% of usage.
+The cost has been prorated appropriately.

-2 system @ \$50,000 = \$100,000
+2 system @ \$50,000 @ 80% grant usage = \$80,000